 VRM in the States: Electronic Registration

-Electronic Registration, also known as Automated Registration, is a key component of Voter Registration Modernization.
+Electronic Registration, sometimes known as Automated Registration, is a key component of Voter Registration Modernization.
 This gives citizens the choice to be electronically registered to vote at the same time they do business with a government office, such as apply for a driver’s license or state veterans’ benefits, by digitally transferring their voter registration information to the appropriate elections office.
 This will upgrade our system, eliminate errors caused by paper records, and clean up the voter rolls.

-- Currently, 18 states have a full electronic registration system in that no paper is exchanged between DMVs and election officials.
-These full electronic registration states include Arizona, Arkansas, Delaware, Florida, Georgia, Iowa, Kansas, Maryland, Massachusetts, Minnesota, Mississippi, New Mexico, North Carolina, Pennsylvania, Rhode Island, South Dakota, Texas, and Washington.
-Seven states have a partial electronic registration system, whereby DMVs electronically transfer at least some registration information, but have not completely eliminated the transfer of separate paper forms.
-These partial electronic registration states include California, Kentucky, Louisiana, Michigan, New Jersey, New York, and North Carolina.
-Nebraska has passed but not yet implemented electronic registration.
+- Currently, 23 states have a full electronic registration system in that no paper is exchanged between DMVs and election officials.
+These full electronic registration states include Arizona, Arkansas, Delaware, Florida, Georgia, Indiana, Iowa, Kansas, Louisiana, Maryland, Massachusetts, Minnesota, Mississippi, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, Rhode Island, South Dakota, Texas, Washington, and West Virginia.
+Four states have a partial electronic registration system, whereby DMVs electronically transfer at least some registration information, but have not completely eliminated the transfer of separate paper forms.
+These partial electronic registration states include California, Kentucky, Michigan, and South Carolina.
+Illinois, Nebraska, and Oregon have passed but not yet implemented electronic registration.

 - 38 state DMVs automatically register all eligible young men for the Selective Service, as do a variety of other federal and state agencies.

 - Thanks to a 2002 federal law, the Help America Vote Act, every state now has (or soon will have) a computerized statewide voter registration database capable of sharing information in some form with other government databases.